StaticStudios/static-website/app/md/rules.md

 You may use an alt account to AFK on the server for spawners.

+All of your accounts MUST be on the same Skyblock island.

 You are allowed to have up to 5 alt account.

 ### AFK Clicking and Macros